FGA-DIKU/.github/profile/README.md

+# FGA-DIKU
-# The GitHub organization of the Fine Grained Analysis collaboratory at the Pioneer Centre for AI
+The GitHub organization of the [Fine Grained Analysis Collaboratory](https://www.aicentre.dk/collaboratories/fine-grained-analysis) at the Pioneer Centre for AI.

 <!--
 **Here are some ideas to get you started:**

 🙋‍♀️ A short introduction - what is your organization all about?